 Even if you think you’re already good at running effective team meetings, I’m sure you’ll find something here to make them more worthwhile.

-Ingredients for more effective team meetings
+How to run effective team meetings

 1. Have a meeting agenda with clear objectives